dalesgit/dalesgit.github.io/relg101-s19/presentations/abrahamic-islam.md

 Chosen by Allah to be His messengers

 1. Worship the One true God
+2. Accountability

-2. Adam, Abraham, Moses, Jesus, etc...
+Adam, Abraham, Moses, Jesus, etc...

-3. Mohammad is the final Prophet
+Mohammad is the final Prophet

 --

 #### Prophet Mohammad (pbuh)
-*overview of his life*

 - "Al-Amin" (The Truthful)
 - First revelation in Cave Hiraa'